zaiisao/Documentation/en/Real-time-Messaging/messaging_ios.md

 ## Considerations

-- The Agora RTM SDK supports multiple [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances that are independent of each other.
-You can use the same context to create different [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances, but the [AgoraRtmDelegate](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Protocols/AgoraRtmDelegate.html) interface of each [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance must be different.
+- The Agora RTM SDK supports creating multiple [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instances that are independent of each other.
-- If you no longer use an [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance, call the [destroyChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/destroyChannelWithId:) method to release all resources used by that instance.
+- To send and receive peer-to-peer or channel messages, ensure that you have successfully logged in the Agora RTM system (i.e., have received `AgoraRtmLoginErrorOk`
-- To use the channel feature, each client must first call the [createChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/createChannelWithId:delegate:) method in the [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance to create a channel instance.
+- To use any of the channel features, you must first call the [createChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/createChannelWithId:delegate:) method to create a channel instance.
-- You can create multiple channel instances in an [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance and users can join multiple channels at the same time.
-The `channelId` parameter and [AgoraRtmChannelDelegate](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Protocols/AgoraRtmChannelDelegate.html) interface of different channels must be different.
+- You can create a maximum of 20 channel instances for each [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance and a user can join multiple channels at the same time.
+The `channelId` parameter must be channel-specific.
-- If you pass an illegal channel ID or if the channel ID is being used, the [createChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/createChannelWithId:delegate:) method returns `"nil"`.
-- You cannot reuse an [AgoraRtmMessage](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmMessage.html) object that has been received by a user.
+- You cannot reuse an [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) object that has been received by a user.
-- When you leave a channel and do not join it again, you can call the [destroyChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/destroyChannelWithId:) method in the [AgoraRtmKit](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html) instance to release all resources used by the channel instance.
+- When you leave a channel and do not join it again, you can call the [destroyChannelWithId](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_oc/Classes/AgoraRtmKit.html#//api/name/destroyChannelWithId:) method to release all resources used by the channel instance.
-- Except for the callback triggered by the failure of the basic parameter validity check, all other callbacks are called asynchronously, unless otherwise specified.